ezekg/flint/README.md

 2. Add `require "flint"` to your `config.rb`
 3. Import it in your stylesheets with `@import "flint"`

-If you don't want to install it, download or clone the current build files and use the starter `config.rb` to require any custom functions Flint uses.
-Currently this is required, as we're making use of custom SassScript functions until the 'script `&`' [returns to Sass](https://gist.github.com/nex3/8050187).
+If you don't want to install it, then simply download or clone the current build files.
+Use the starter `config.rb` to require any custom functions Flint uses; currently this is required, as we're making use of custom SassScript functions until the 'script `&`' [returns to Sass](https://gist.github.com/nex3/8050187).
 Adjust the paths according to your project.

 ## Documentation